bfahm/DFT-Calculator/README.md

 	- X[N] vector
 	- Magnitude of each vector elemnt
 	- Phase of each vector elemnt
- - If you're going to download/clone the repo, you are interested in:
+ - If you're going to download/clone the repo, you are interested in the following files ONLY:
 	 - `run.bat`
 	 - `Complex.h`
 	 - `main.cpp`
  - Run the app from `run.bat` file (support infinite looping to try multiple problems without having to restart the bash)

 *The `.cpp` file has comments implemented to try to explain the code as easy as possible, although, the header file `.h` don't yet have comments, but I think it is pretty much straight forward there.*